Is There a Solution to Philly’s Traffic Woes?

 Accidents in Philadelphia traffic may be caused by factors such as pedestrians clogging streets and blocking turning lanes, bicycles and motorcycles weaving in and out of traffic, and cars trying beat the lights.
 The most common crash is a rear-end collision.
 Pennsylvania law says drivers have a duty to remain at a safe and reasonable distance behind another vehicle, but in heavy traffic, this is not always possible.

-if you have been a crash victim and are pursuing a lawsuit or making a claim under the traditional “full tort” insurance, or if you have “limited tort” but have suffered a serious injury, you may receive compensation for both economic damages and noneconomic damages.
-Economic damages are those which are tangible, such as medical and hospital bills, and non-economic damages cover losses like loss of enjoyment of life, physical pain and suffering, emotional distress, and mental anguish.
+If you have been a crash victim and are pursuing a lawsuit or making a claim under the traditional “full tort” insurance, or if you have “limited tort” but have suffered a serious injury, you may need the assistance of a truck accident attorney to navigate the legal process.
+With their expertise, you can seek compensation for both economic damages – tangible costs like medical and hospital bills – and non-economic damages, which cover losses like loss of enjoyment of life, physical pain and suffering, emotional distress, and mental anguish.